domainmod/domainmod/README.md

 The file to execute is:

-    /SERVER-PATH-TO-DOMAINMOD/cron/currencies.php
+    /cron/currencies.php

 The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal.

 The file to execute is:

-    /SERVER-PATH-TO-DOMAINMOD/cron/expirations.php
+    /cron/expirations.php

 The third cron job will rebuild your data warehouse.
-If you're going to use the data warehouse, it's highly recommended that you set this cron job up to automate your builds.
+If you're going to use the data warehouse it's highly recommended that you set this cron job up to automate your builds.
 There's a lot of work being done in the background during a build, and more often than not a web browser will timeout if you try to build through the UI instead of using a cron job, leading to incomplete and missing information in your data warehouse.
 I would recommend setting the cron job up to run daily, preferably while you're asleep, so that way you'll always start the day with the freshest data possible.

 The file to execute is:

-    /SERVER-PATH-TO-DOMAINMOD/cron/dw.php
+    /cron/dw.php

-If you want to run all of the above cron jobs, simply run this script instead and it will execute all current and future cron jobs.
+To run all current and future jobs simply use this script instead of the ones above:

-    /SERVER-PATH-TO-DOMAINMOD/cron/main.php
+    /cron/main.php

 # Data Warehouse